Snag trees and healthy ecosystems

 We are working with partners to increase awareness of the importance of snags, and ensure that forest management policies on our public lands protect the values they offer.
-Currently in Washington, three national forests still allow the felling of snags on portions of their lands for firewood unless there are active cavity nests in the tree - the Okanogan-Wenatchee, Umatilla and Colville National Forests (click here to see a map of acreage open to snag felling in Washington).
+Three national forests in Washington - the Okanogan-Wenatchee, Umatilla and Colville National Forests (click here to see a map of acreage open to snag felling in Washington) - currently still allow the felling of snags on portions of their lands for firewood unless there are active cavity nests in the tree.

 However, from the ground it can be extremely difficult for woodcutters to determine if a snag or dead tree is being used for nesting or denning.
 Sensible firewood gathering regulations are needed to protect nesting and denning sites.

 Due to the policies mentioned above and a lack of enforcement capacity, researchers have documented not only the continued loss of snags on the landscape but the removal of trees providing home to wildlife such as the black-backed woodpecker, white-headed woodpecker, Pileated woodpecker, Lewis' woodpecker, and American three-toed woodpecker.

 We understand that firewood gathering is an important activity for campers and those living in rural areas, but it's important to leave snags standing and only gather downed dead wood from the forest floor!

 While there is important social and economic value to firewood gathering and recreation on these national forests (and often some ecological benefit from firewood removal of small fuels), the removal of standing dead wood needs sensible and scientifically-sound management guidelines to help protect nesting sites, wildlife habitat and healthy ecosystems.